Modular-topology optimization of structures and mechanisms with free material design and clustering: Results

+Although the TO algorithm described in Section~\ref{sec:topopt} usually converges to a neighborhood of a locally-optimal solution, we believe that it is reasonable to assume that the performance of all modular designs shall be bounded by a PUC solution from above, and by a non-modular design from below.
+Please note, however, that despite the fact that we have not observed any violations of this assumption, it is not guaranteed in general due to the inherent non-convexity of the optimization problems.
 Using the parameters of TO listed at the beginning of the section, we discretize the interior of each module type using a regular $100\times100$ mesh, implying that the MBB beam contains $3.84$ millions bilinear quadrilateral finite elements.
-Using the filter radius of $3.5$ elements, standard TO converges to the design in Fig.~\ref{fig:mbb0} of compliance $s_{\mathrm{TO,\infty}}=29.08$.
-As expected, imposing modularity degrades structural performance: the worst-case single-module, i.e., PUC, design obtained for a single-color clustering possesses the compliance $s_\mathrm{TO,1} = 63.31$, see the first row in Fig.~\ref{fig:mbb}.
-Using two colors, we obtain a design in the second row of Fig.~\ref{fig:mbb} composed of $14$ modules, of an improved compliance of $s_\mathrm{TO,2} = 48.18$.
-The three-color-based clustering produces a design with $25$ modules, exhibiting the compliance $s_\mathrm{TO,3} = 38.26$, see the third row in Fig.~\ref{fig:mbb}.
-Finally, the four-color clustering provides us with the design in the fourth row of Fig.~\ref{fig:mbb}, composed of $46$ modules and compliance $s_\mathrm{TO,4} = 34.30$, which is only $18\%$ more compliant than the non-modular design.
+Using the filter radius of $3.5$ elements, standard TO converges to the design in Fig.~\ref{fig:mbb0} of compliance \replace{$s_{\mathrm{TO,\infty}}=29.08$}{$s_{\mathrm{TO},\infty} = 20.69$}.
+As expected, imposing modularity degrades structural performance: the worst-case single-module, i.e., PUC, design obtained for a single-color clustering possesses the compliance \replace{$s_\mathrm{TO,1} = 63.31$}{$s_\mathrm{TO,1} = 56.91$}, see the first row in Fig.~\ref{fig:mbb}.
+Using two colors, we obtain a design in the second row of Fig.~\ref{fig:mbb} composed of \replace{$14$}{$12$} modules, of an improved compliance of \replace{$s_\mathrm{TO,2} = 48.18$}{$s_\mathrm{TO,2} = 49.15$}.
+The three-color-based clustering produces a design with \replace{$25$}{$29$} modules, exhibiting the compliance \replace{$s_\mathrm{TO,3} = 38.26$}{$s_\mathrm{TO,3} = 31.24$}, see the third row in Fig.~\ref{fig:mbb}.
+Finally, the four-color clustering provides us with the design in the fourth row of Fig.~\ref{fig:mbb}, composed of $46$ modules and compliance \replace{$s_\mathrm{TO,4} = 34.30$}{$s_\mathrm{TO,4} = 29.09$}, which is \replace{only $18\%$}{$41\%$} more compliant than the non-modular design.
 We wish to emphasize that, because our hierarchical clustering algorithm respects the symmetric stiffness distribution, the resulting module sets contain multiple module pairs that have symmetric topologies.

+\replace{}{In addition to structural performance, we have also investigated the influence of modularity on stress distribution.
+For the MBB beam problem, the maximum von Mises stress in optimized modular designs exceed the maximum stress value in the non-modular design, see Tab.~\ref{tab:mbb}, which is consistent with our findings in optimization of modular truss structures \cite{tyburec2020}.}